March is probably the best month to experience Alaska in winter, thanks to longer light and a long menu of fun activities.

 - Backcountry skiing in Alaska is unlike anywhere else on the planet, and spring is the season to take advantage of this thrilling sport in the Valdez area.
 Take a ski-bump flight or book a multi-day trip to a glacier ski camp with Tok Air Service.
 You'll fly from Valdez or Thompson Pass to dramatic areas of the Chugach Mountains, Eastern Alaska Range, and the mountains in Wrangell St. Elias National Park.

 - Explore the culture.
 Visit the Juneau-Douglas City Museum for a better understanding of Juneau's cultural heritage and community history, and tour the Alaska State Museum.

 - Go skiing.
 The snowpack will be at its peak at Eaglecrest Ski Area, with sunny days and spring conditions possible.

 - Find solitude and inspiration.
-Visit the Shrine of St. Therese, 22 miles north of Juneau.
+Visit the Shrine of St. Therese, north of Juneau.
 Stroll peaceful trails and even stay the night in a cabin.

 - Learn about salmon.
 Make an appointment during the week to visit the Macaulay Salmon Hatchery and view its saltwater aquariums.

 - Take a hike and explore natural history.
 The Mendenhall Glacier Visitor Center remains open all year.